-Bayes Theorem : Haemophilia
+Bayes Theorem: Haemophilia

 Brother has haemophilia => Probability (WOMAN is Carrier) = 0.5 New Data: Her Son is Normal (NL).

 Update: Prob[Woman is Carrier, given her son is NL] = ??

-1. PRIOR [prior to knowing status of her son]
+1 PRIOR [prior to knowing status of her son]

-Figure 3: a simpler (but now outdated) example - nowadays there are direct tests for being a carrier: so one doesn't have to wait to have a son to alter the probabilities
+Figure 3: simpler [older] example - nowadays, direct tests mean women don't have to wait to have a son to be probabilistically sorted into definite/possible carriers.